estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D51 - May 3, 2018
+Wrestling with a scrollview that doesn't want to scroll back to the top after its content has been updated. #100DaysOfCode #Swift #iOS

+### R2D50 - May 2, 2018
+Half way point! #100DaysOfCode #Swift #iOS

 ### R2D49 - May 1, 2018
 Cleaning up a bunch of random UI stuff.
 Making some text bold, experimenting with colors.
 Finally found out how to get rid of that annoying padding in a text view. #100DaysOfCode #Swift #iOS